Cookie choices

 Read refund policy if review boundaries affect the decision.

-Only move into search when the commercial rules feel understandable enough to accept.
+Only move into search when the billing and route rules feel understandable enough to accept.

 01